AntonGollwitzer/ReverseCorrelationRunningOnline/README.md

 Project entails a program created using Processing (https://processing.org/) that allows you to run reverse correlation experiments online.

+An Example of what the program looks like: http://www.psychpopup.com/RCorExample/index.html

 Please read the following options carefully:

 a) To Run/Test the Program Locally Follow these steps: